Böllen

 Böllen ([ˈbœlən]) is a municipality in the southwestern German Federal State of Baden-Württemberg, part of the Lörrach district.
+With a population of 104 inhabitants, it is by the least populated municipality in the federal state.
 The coat of arms of Böllen were granted in 1902.
 The blazon is Azure issuant from a Base Vert a Mountain Or, reflecting the town's proximity to Mount Belchen, the second highest mountain in the Black Forest.